Co-parenting after a divorce is never easy. Trying to navigate split custody during a pandemic is even more challenging.

 Do not discuss worst-case scenarios in front of your children.
 Be honest with them and as truthful as possible without causing them excess worry or distress.

 Children suffer when their parents fight.
 Make a united effort to communicate with each other and work together for your children’s sake.

 2. Follow Court Orders

 Your custody arrangement is in place to prevent disputes and make co-parenting easier.
 Following this plan can help provide structure and stability for your child during difficult times.

 If you have trouble communicating as parents, following your custody agreement can make things easier and prevent haggling over weekends and holiday arrangements.

 If one parent refuses or fails to follow a court order, document each incident.
 This can help your case if you have to take legal action in the future.

-If you face this situation, make sure you consult an experienced divorce lawyer for guidance.
+If you face this situation, make sure you consult an experienced custody lawyer for guidance.

 3. Stay Healthy

 Your co-parenting plan should include following disease prevention measures for each parent’s home.
 Safe practices can prevent your child from transmitting the virus from one home to another.